-FISCH UMBRELLA FUND -
+FISCH UMBRELLA FUND FISCH BOND GLOBAL IG CORPORATES FUND

-FISCH BOND GLOBAL IG CORPORATES FUND
+For applications placed with distributors in Switzerland and abroad, earlier deadlines may apply in order to ensure timely forwarding to the Transfer Agent.
+These can be obtained from the respective distributor.

-Deadline for subscriptions / redemptions 13:00 CET For applications placed with distributors in Switzerland apply in order to ensure timely forwarding to the Transfer the respective distributor.
-Currency of the sub-fund USD Share classes currently offered and corresponding benchmarks see Annex II to the Appendices to the Sales Prospectus Sub-fund launch date 26.04.2021
+Sub-fund launch date 26.04.2021